pavelstephan/pavelstephan-tcd1304_blackpill_firmware/README.md

 really must be determined in my real-world spectrometer environment.
 I will update if I encounter any issues worth mentioning or correcting.

+Note the code was written using the STM Cube IDE and HAL libraries/functions (no RTOS), and it should be completely OS intependent (ie, work with a control computer running any OS).

 My use-case is reflective uv-viz-nir spectrometry across essentially the complete spectral range of the sensor, from roughly 390nm to about 1100nm, although that is probabily pushing